UKCloud/openshift-v4/upi/vsphere/README.md

 ## Trigger the update inside the cluster

-1. Edit the ClusterVersion object:  `oc edit ClusterVersion version` to add the following to the "spec:" section, specifying the hash and new version:
+1. Edit the ClusterVersion instance:  `oc edit ClusterVersion version` to add the following to the "spec:" section, specifying the hash and new version:
 ```yaml
 spec:
     ...